huyphan168/VL-RL/README.md

       - <code>scripts/recog_evaluation/*.sh</code>: evaluate GeneralPoints recognition
     - Please modify <code>CKPT_NAME</code> in these shell scripts.

+\*\* Note that our shell scripts support slurm clusters if launched via <code>sbatch scripts/*/*.sh</code>.
+Reproducing our training experiments require a node of 8 gpus with memory of 80GB each.
 ## Citation

 If you find this project useful for your research and applications, please cite using this BibTeX: